How to Grow Herbs

 Bolt to seed The plant starts to produce seed too early, often caused by the heat.

 Free draining soil Soil that is light and well broken up.
 Water can penetrate the soil and drain without pooling.

-Replacement planting Planting the same plant again as the previous one comes to an end.
+Replacement or concession planting Planting the same plant again as the previous one comes to an end.